JJJV/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.homePlanet = "Saturn"
 ```

+// ANSWER: It will not run since the instance cannot be a constant Let
 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?

+// ANSWER: change let to var in bilbo definition

 ### Question 5